PaulWAyers/IntroQChem/notes/jupyter.md

 # Jupyter and Computer Programming

 Throughout this course, we will use *Jupyter* notebooks to explore the material.
 Your first assignments will provide you with some basic background in *Jupyter*, *Python*, and *Numpy*.
-(I had been hoping to use *Julia*, which is arguably easier, but the online tools available at McMaster seem not to support *Julia*.)
+(I had been hoping to use *Julia*, which is arguably easier, but the online tools presently available at McMaster seem not to support *Julia*.)

+## &#x1f945; Learning Objectives

+- Fundamental programming concepts
+- Computer programming technical jargon (interpreter, syntax, semantics, execution, etc.)
+- Basics of Python programming language and its benefits
+- How to use Jupyter
+- How to use Numpy

 ## Overview of Programming